 Some Berubys have left more than one trace.
-William was "instituted" vicar in 1328 for the parish of Saint-Probe, now Probus, in Cornwall and this, by Bishop Grandisson, in a text written in old French Norman.
+William was "instituted" vicar in 1328 for the parish of Saint-Probe, now Probus, in Cornwall and this, by Bishop Grandisson, in grande bibliothèque, Paris, Ed.
+De la Reine 1782. http://books.google.ca/books?id=MJ8TAAAAQAAJ&pg=RA2-PA103 & dq = roger + de + montgomeri & hl = fr # PPP9, M1 a text written in old French Norman.
 As the Berughby form is then in use at Barby, we can tie him to the Berubys from Daventry.